I had no intention of being an entrepreneur.

 I got promoted to Executive Director, HR, IT and Planning responsible for all 8 company branches and member of the board.
 At the peak of my career, I had the heavy feeling that I was spending only 20% of my time doing impactful work and 80% on meetings and office politics.
 It took me 8 months to take the decision to leave the corporate world, and another 2 years to make the move.

-All I knew in 2010 was: my passion is inspiring people to make proactive changes in their life, and the tool is blended coaching.
-I started off as a freelance facilitator, mostly with the American Chamber of Commerce in Egypt and the Egyptian Tourism Chamber Training Department.
+All I knew in 2010 was: my passion is inspiring people to make proactive changes in their life, and the tool is blended coaching and facilitation.
+I started off as a freelance facilitator.
 I always developed the material myself, and I almost never repeated the same program.
 I found this frustrating, time consuming and sometimes unfair.
 Yet, all this went away the minute I felt I had inspired someone to make a real transformation in their life, so I kept going.